sagefy/sagefy/UPDATES.md

 You can sign up for email updates at https://sgef.cc/devupdates

+## UPDATE -- 2018 May 13

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2018 Apr 30 - 2018 May 13

+* Built ["Phase" interactive example](http://em.sagefy.org/examples/phase-and-space) for the Intro to Electronic Music: Sound Parameters unit.
+* Removed Google Analytics tracking from all pages.

+### Upcoming Two Weeks: 2018 May 14 - 2018 May 27

+* Get all five examples for Sound Parametrs on the site and in the test data.
+* Make progress on 8 Ideas article.
+* Start a list for prospective contributors.

+### Feedback

+Feel free to reply to this address!
+You can also go to http://sgef.cc/feedback and add feedback or ideas there.

 ## UPDATE -- 2018 Apr 30

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.

 ### 2018 Apr 16 - 2018 Apr 29

-- Shifted base website color from goldenrod to blue.
+* Shifted base website color from goldenrod to blue.

 ### Upcoming Two Weeks: 2018 Apr 30 - 2018 May 13

-- Build "Phase" interactive example for the Intro to Electronic Music: Sound Parameters unit.
+* Build "Phase" interactive example for the Intro to Electronic Music: Sound Parameters unit.

 ### Feedback